 Honeycombs left in a Basket Hive have a chance to become a Fertile Honeycomb, which can be used to populate another Hive.

 If other Hives are in the same area, the effect of flowers will be reduced according to the following formula: (flowers in area) ÷ √(hives in area).
 This means that if there are two hives in the area, each flower is only ~70% effective.
-4 hives = 50% effective, and 15 hives = 25% effective.
+With 4 hives, each flower will only be 50% as effective, and 15 hives will mean that flowers will be 25% as effective.